-If you would like to submit an abstract for consideration as a poster or oral communication at the next BSPED meeting please contact the BSPED Endocrine Nurse Representative for 2015-2018, Paediatric Endocrine Nurse Specialist Stephanie Kerr from Southampton.
-Abstract submissions will be open in March.
+If you would like to submit an abstract for consideration as a poster or oral communication at the 2021 BSPED meeting, please contact the BSPED Endocrine Nurse Representative for 2018-2021, Paediatric Endocrine Nurse Specialist Lee Martin from London.

-For further information regarding BSPED please feel free to contact Stephanie
+For further information regarding BSPED please feel free to contact Lee

 Become a member of BSPED here.

-The BSPED is pleased to offer the Endocrine Nurse Award for 2018 to support an innovative development or initiative within the paediatric endocrine setting.
-Find out more about the BSPED Paediatric Endocrine Nurse Award.
+The BSPED is pleased to offer this award to support an innovative development or initiative within the paediatric endocrine or diabetes setting.
+Find out more about the BSPED Paediatric Endocrine and Diabetes Nurse and Allied Health Professionals Award.

 The competency framework was developed to enhance the clinical care of children and young people with an endocrine disorder and can be found on the RCN website here.